-A muscle's strength has a strong relationship to its cross sectional area in both men and women.
+A muscle's strength has a strong relationship with its cross sectional area in both men and women.
 Muscle enlargement with a corresponding increase in strength was first shown scientifically as early as 1897.

 Ikai M, Fukunaga T, Calculation of muscle strength per unit cross-sectional area of human muscle by means of ultrasonic measurements.
 Int Z Angew Phsiol, 26:26-32, 1968.